Cook-Unity/front-lib/README.md

 ## Create new release (tag)

-After merging your feature branch into master run the following:
+After merging your feature branch into master run the following (in master):

 ```bash
 npm version [TAG] -m "New feature description"